-- An embedded tutor has been assigned to this class; each meeting a student has with the tutor shall earn 10 points. - You may also attend any tutoring sessions through the Learning Center.
+- Earn 10 points per visit with a tutor through the Learning Center.
 Ask the tutor to send me an email confirming your attendance (carol.hegarty@imperial.edu).
-I will add 10 points per visit.
+I will add 10 points per visit. - You can also earn the extra credit by contacting me with a question.

 Students are required to complete a 600-900-word opinion writing assignment, meeting specific requirements outlined in the assignment.
 It will be submitted to a plagiarism service on Canvas.
 Below are the factors on which it will graded.
-NOTE: This rubric assumes the writing assignment has no plagiarism or AI detected.
+NOTE: This rubric assumes the writing assignment has NO plagiarism or AI detected.